unrealwork/atsd-use-cases/research/us-mortality/README.md

 ORDER BY 'date' DESC
   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

-Here is an output of the above query.
-This query displays for results for all 122 cities in the dataset.
-The below table contains only the first couple of lines of the output.
-As a note, moving forward
-some of the remaining query results may show truncated tables for the sake of maintaining the general flow of the article.

 ```ls
 | date        | city              | state  | region              | all_deaths  | population |